Soorya Manasam

 Soorya Manasam is a 1992 Indian Malayalam-language drama film directed by Viji Thampi and written by Sab John.
 The film stars Mammootty, along with Raghuvaran, Vinodini, Sowcar Janaki, Vaishnavi, Riza Bava and Jagathy Sreekumar playing supporting roles.
 The film revolves around Putturumees, a mentally disabled man and his mother Mariya who face several social issues in their village.

 Plot

-Putturumees is a mentally disabled man who lives in a small village with his mother Mariya.
-The villagers face several issues due to his condition and compel his mother to take him to a new place.
+Soorya Manasam is a 1992 Indian Malayalam-language drama film directed by Viji Thampi, loosely based on the American novel Of Mice and Men by John Steinbeck.
+The story centers on the tragic life of a mentally challenged man and his deep bond with his mother.

+The story follows Putturumees (Mammootty), a physically imposing man with the intellectual capacity of a young child.
+Due to his social awkwardness and immense physical strength—which he often cannot control—he is misunderstood, feared, and ridiculed by the villagers.

+He lives with his elderly mother, Mariya (Sowcar Janaki), who is his sole protector and the only person who truly understands his innocent nature.
+Mariya works hard as a domestic helper to provide for them, constantly shielding Umees from the cruelty of the world.

 Music

 The music for the film was composed by M. M. Keeravani and the lyrics were written by Kaithapram Damodaran Namboothiri.
 The background music was composed by S. P. Venkatesh.